wzh4464/vscode-python-environments/README.md

 > Note: This extension is in preview and its APIs and features are subject to change as the project continues to evolve.

+> Important: This extension currently requires the pre-release version of the Python extension (ms-python.python) to operate (version 2024.23.2025010901 or later).

 ## Features

 <img src=https://raw.githubusercontent.com/microsoft/vscode-python-environments/main/images/python-envs-overview.gif width=734 height=413>